Gopsall: Gopsall Temple

+Gopsall temple, based upon an original design by James Paine, was built by William and David Hiorn.
+The temple structure was probably completed c.1759.

 In 2002 the temple was part of a restoration project and it is also a Grade II listed building.

 It is possible to visit the monument via the public footpath near the old Gopsall Hall Gatehouse entrance in the village of Shackerstone.
 It is a good 15 minute walk to the site.

-A statue of Religion by Louis Francois Roubiliac stood on the roof of the temple and was erected as a memorial to the classical scholar (and Jennens’s friend) Edward Holdsworth.
-The figure was donated by Lord Howe to the City of Leicester and is housed in the gardens of Belgrave Hall Museum.
+A statue of Religion by Louis Francois Roubiliac (c.1760) stood on the roof of the temple.
+A cenotaph (Richard Haywood, 1764) was placed in the temple as a memorial to the classical scholar (and Jennens’s friend) Edward Holdsworth.
+In 1857, the statue of Religion was donated by Lord Howe to the City of Leicester and is housed in the gardens of Belgrave Hall Museum.
+Holdsworth's cenotaph was purchased by Leicester Museums in 1951 and is also in the gardens of Belgrave Hall.